Links

 Task Queue

-Not to be confused with task queue in Aurelia 1, the TaskQueue is a sophisticated scheduler designed to prevent a variety of timing issues, memory leaks, race conditions and more bad things that tend to result from setTimeout, setInterval, floating promises, etc.
+Not to be confused with the task queue in Aurelia 1, the TaskQueue in Aurelia is an advanced scheduler designed to handle synchronous and asynchronous tasks efficiently.
+It provides a robust solution to common issues like timing problems, memory leaks, and race conditions often arising from traditional JavaScript timing functions like setTimeout, setInterval, and unmanaged promises.

 We highly recommend using the task queue to replace existing uses of setTimeout and setInterval for better-performing applications.